$58,000 to unravel the sex-specific genetic causes of Parkinson’s disease

 Researchers from Hudson Institute and Monash University’s School of Clinical Sciences have received a $58,000 Bethlehem Griffiths Research Foundation grant to help understand the sex-specific genetic causes for why men are more likely to develop Parkinson’s disease than women.

-The grant will support Hudson’s Dr Joohyung Lee and Professor Vincent Harley, and Professor of Neuroscience at Monash University’s School of Clinical Sciences and Director of Neurology at Monash Health, Professor Dominic Thyagarajan, to carry out a research project in Hudson’s Brain and Gender lab.
+The grant will support Dr Joohyung Lee and Professor Vincent Harley, and Professor of Neuroscience at Monash University’s School of Clinical Sciences and Director of Neurology at Monash Health, Professor Dominic Thyagarajan, to carry out a research project in Hudson Institute’s Brain and Gender lab.

-Dr Lee says the research project may prove that Y-chromosome gene SRY is associated with the loss of brain cells that produce dopamine, which causes the onset of Parkinson’s Disease.
+Dr Lee says the research project may prove that Y-chromosome gene SRY is associated with the loss of brain cells that produce dopamine, which causes the onset of Parkinson’s disease (PD).

 “These symptoms result from the loss of brain cells that produce a chemical called dopamine, which acts as a signal to initiate movement.